Still Craving Cigarettes After Quitting? This Is Why

 Sugar and Smoking Addiction: A Hidden Cycle

-If you’ve ever experienced:
+If you have ever experienced:

 • Sugar cravings after quitting

-• Feeling a “lift” or “calm energy” from a cigarette
+• Feeling a lift or calm energy from a cigarette

 • Reaching for sweets instead of cigarettes during stress